Family of Briton facing jail in Dubai after fling say they are living a ‘nightmare’

 Marcus Fakana, an 18-year-old from Tottenham in north London, was on holiday with his parents when he met a 17-year-old girl who has since turned 18.

-Campaign group Detained in Dubai said that after having sex, the teenagers discussed carrying on with their “blossoming” teenage romance when they came back to London.
+Campaign group Detained in Dubai said that after having sex, the teenagers, who were staying at the same hotel, discussed carrying on with their “blossoming” teenage romance when they came back to London.

-The girl’s parents looked through her phone and reported Mr Fakana to the police after they arrived home from their trip, the organisation said.
+The parents of the girl, who was a minor under United Arab Emirates (UAE) law, looked through her phone and reported Mr Fakana to the police after they arrived home from their trip, the organisation said.

 “What was meant to be a happy time has turned into a nightmare for him, our family, and our friends,” they wrote on the fundraising page.
 “This has happened as a result of someone trying to misuse UAE law against him.
 He is being charged with a crime that could lead to imprisonment for up to 20 years.”